Pong2021/soil-resistance/README.md

-# soil-stability
+# soil-resistance
 Agricultural subsoils are less resistant to global change

-Biodiversity resistance：how the resistance index of biodiversity is calculated
+Code named 'Diversity resistance'：how the resistance index of species diversity is calculated

-Community resistance：how the resistance index of community structure is calculated
+Code named 'Community resistance'：how the resistance index of community structure is calculated

-Network windows: how to generate networks by moving-window approach
+Code named 'Network windows': how to generate networks by moving-window approach across 20 and 30 samples

+Code named 'Linking soil network ro ecological resistance': how the relationships between network complexity, negative associations and the resistance of diversity, community, and function